convox/praxis-docs/content/tutorials/cloud.md

 This isn't as fast as running tests in a Local Rack, but it offers a shared test environment for your organization.

 Congratulations!
-You've just set up a powerful development workflow and tested and deployed your application to robust cloud infrastructure!
+You've just tested and deployed your application on robust cloud infrastructure.